v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/learn-about-spoof-intelligence.md

 - Check the Exchange Online Protection spoof mail report as part of your routine.
 You can use this report often to view and help manage spoofed senders.
 For information, see **Spoof mail report** in [Use mail protection reports in Office 365 to view data about malware, spam, and rule detections](https://technet.microsoft.com/library/dn500744%28v=exchg.150%29.aspx).

-- For more advanced Office 365 admins:
+For more advanced Office 365 admins, you can also complete these checks:

 - Review your Sender Policy Framework (SPF) configuration.
 For a quick introduction to SPF and to get it configured quickly, see [Set up SPF in Office 365 to help prevent spoofing](https://technet.microsoft.com/library/dn789058%28v=exchg.150%29.aspx).
 For a more in-depth understanding of how Office 365 uses SPF, or for troubleshooting or non-standard deployments such as hybrid deployments, start with [How Office 365 uses Sender Policy Framework (SPF) to prevent spoofing](https://technet.microsoft.com/library/mt712724%28v=exchg.150%29.aspx).

 - Review your DomainKeys Identified Mail (DKIM) configuration.
 You should use DKIM in addition to SPF and DMARC to help prevent spoofers from sending messages that look like they are coming from your domain.
 DKIM lets you add a digital signature to email messages in the message header.
 For information, see [Use DKIM to validate outbound email sent from your domain in Office 365](https://technet.microsoft.com/library/mt695945%28v=exchg.150%29.aspx).

 - Review your Domain-based Message Authentication, Reporting, and Conformance (DMARC) configuration.
 Implementing DMARC with SPF and DKIM provides additional protection against spoofing and phishing email.
 DMARC helps receiving mail systems determine what to do with messages sent from your domain that fail SPF or DKIM checks.
 For information, see [Use DMARC to validate email in Office 365](https://technet.microsoft.com/library/mt734386%28v=exchg.150%29.aspx).

 - Use the [Get-PhishFilterPolicy](https://technet.microsoft.com/en-us/library/mt735158%28v=exchg.160%29.aspx) Windows PowerShell cmdlet to gather detailed data on spoofed senders, generate allow and block lists, and help you determine how to generate more comprehensive SPF, DKIM, and DMARC DNS records without having your legitimate email get caught in external spam filters.
 For more information, see [How antispoofing protection works in Office 365](https://blogs.msdn.microsoft.com/tzink/2016/02/23/how-antispoofing-protection-works-in-office-365/).